Start-Up and Support

 How will I get equipment and supplies?

-The MOVES team wants to ensure the success of each surgeon and recognizes the value of the appropriate equipment in the hands of a skilled surgeon.
-Each MOVES surgeon is allowed a customizable package for ordering equipment and supplies that fits their training and skill set.
+The MOVES team wants to ensure the success of each surgeon and recognizes the value of the appropriate equipment in the hands of a skilled specialist.
+Each MOVES specialist is allowed a customizable package for ordering equipment and supplies that fits your training and skill set.

 Preferred vendors are available for most start-up supplies and equipment.
 Purchases should be based on the most commonly needed items and mentorship and guidance is provided by the MOVES veterinary leadership team.
-Additional vendors and specialized equipment can be utilized depending on the surgeon’s practice and need.
+Additional vendors and specialized equipment can be utilized depending on your practice and preferences.

-Inventory and organization of equipment and consumable products is the responsibility of the surgeon.
+Inventory and organization of equipment and consumable products is your responsibility.
 You will have access to online portals to replace consumable orders as needed.

 How will my instruments be cleaned, sterilized and stored?

 An autoclave will be on the first initial equipment purchase order.
-It is the responsibility of the surgeon (or that of an assistant) to clean and sterilize your instruments.
+It is your responsibility to clean and sterilize your instruments.
 In the majority of cases, instruments can be scrubbed and cleaned post-operatively at the general practice.
 From there, sterilization and packaging occur at your home office.
-Guidelines for use of the autoclave and sterile packing can be discussed in detail with a MOVES mentor surgeon or chief medical officer (CMO).
+Guidelines for use of the autoclave and sterile packing can be discussed in detail with a MOVES mentor or chief specialist.
 Manufacturer guidelines for sterilization and quality control are required.

 What if I need an assistant or a technician?

-The duties of the assistant will be assigned by the MOVES surgeon but can include patient care assistance, operating room set-up and assistance, cleaning, packaging, and sterilizing equipment, or managing the work phone/email for scheduling and follow-up purposes.
-The MOVES surgeon can be the hiring manager for the assistant as the corporate support team handles the rest of the details.
+Any assistant or technician hired will be an employee of the company, and you will be his or her manager.
+The duties of the technician will be assigned by you and can include patient care assistance, operating room set-up and assistance, cleaning, packaging, and sterilizing equipment, or managing the work phone/email for scheduling and follow-up purposes.

-When general practices request surgical services, the referring DVM, practice manager, or technician will call, email, or text the surgeon with details for the patient and case.
-The dialogue between surgeon and general practice begins.
-From there, each surgeon will use their own freedom and flexibility for scheduling each case within a reasonable time frame.
-A general target is to secure 8-12 surgeries per week to meet most production goals.
-Initially, flow of cases and scheduling may be slow but caseload is expected to increase as popularity of a surgeon within a marketplace grows.
+When general practices require specialty services, the referring DVM, practice manager, or technician will submit a case through our cloud-based online referral portal, and then the dialogue between you and the general practice begins.
+From there, you will use your own freedom and flexibility for scheduling each case within a reasonable time frame.
+Initially, the flow of cases and scheduling may be slow but caseload will increase as your popularity and reputation within a marketplace grows.

 What if the initial case load is slow?

 General practice owners love to have the option to keep additional revenue in their clinic, but building a client base of partner general practices does not happen overnight.
-With a good communication strategy and strategic work from the practice liaison and MOVES surgeon, caseload is expected to increase quickly.
-If the acquisition of new clients appears to stall, the practice liaison will take over the marketing strategy to help generate interest in the surgeon.
-In the meantime, preparation of continuing education lectures, an introductory letter, and personal emails to general practices can really help strengthen a growing network.
-Again, the MOVES team is here to help pave the way to success.
+With a good communication strategy and strategic work from the marketing team and MOVES specialist, caseload is expected to increase over the first 90 days.
+As a specialist, you’ll be expected to use your available time to visit clinics, participate in follow-up tasks via phone and email, and (in some cases) prepare a continuing education lecture.
+Launching a new market takes time and effort, but the MOVES team is here to ensure your success.

 Production, Pay and Benefits